MTgeophysics/mtpy/README.rst

 Contact Us
 ========

+We are planning to merge this repo fork with the geohphysics/mtpy beta-branch, and to establish a new repo.
-If you want to contribute, or have any questions please contact fei.zhang@ga.gov.au
+In the short term, If you want to contribute/collaborate, or have any questions please contact:

+| Lead Developer:
+| **Fei Zhang**
+| *Programmer*
+| fei.zhang@ga.gov.au

 Documentation
 =============